PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Document.md

 @enduml
 ```

-As we can see, this library has been designed taking Scala Traits mechanism into consideration: their modularity and
+This library is designed with Scala Traits in mind, leveraging their modularity and composability to separate document
-composability allowed to separate Document capabilities in a very fine-grained manner.
+capabilities in a very fine-grained manner.

-Here we use what we've called **Explorers** in order to define what we can get from a Document's content.
-In relation to
+We use what we call **Explorers** to define the capabilities for extracting information from a document's content.
-the kind of usage, not all types of Documents need all capabilities.
-For example, we crawl a webpage, we are more
+Depending on the use case, not all document types require all capabilities.
+For instance, when crawling a webpage, the
-interested in finding hyperlinks, better that using HTML selectors: in fact, `CrawlDocument` doesn't need the
+primary interest is in finding hyperlinks rather than using HTML selectors, hence `CrawlDocument` does not require
-`SelectorExplorer`.
+the `SelectorExplorer`.

-There a hierarchy also between Explorers: both `CommonHTMLExplorer` and `SelectorExplorer` need to access a HTML document
+There is also a hierarchy among the Explorers: both `CommonHTMLExplorer` and `SelectorExplorer` need to access an HTML
-under the hood, that needs to be parsed from the Document's string.
-For this reason, we defined a `HTMLExplorer` that
+document internally, which requires parsing the document's string content.
+Therefore, we defined an `HTMLExplorer` that
-lazily parses a Document's content into HTML, and makes it available to the other Explorers that extends it (not outside,
+lazily parses a document's content into HTML and makes it available to the other Explorers that extend it (keeping it
-as it's private)
+private to maintain encapsulation).

-## HTML library
+## HTML Library

-To make the interaction and parsing of HTML content easier, a small HTML library has been designed.
-This library is
+To facilitate the interaction and parsing of HTML content, we designed a small HTML library.
+This library is mainly
-mainly used by the Explorers (particularly, `CommonHTMLExplorer`).
+utilized by the Explorers (particularly the `CommonHTMLExplorer`).

 ```plantuml
 @startuml